Women in warfare and the military in the 19th century

-Women have played a leading role in warfare.
 The following is a list of women in war and their exploits from about 1800 up to about 1899.

-For women in warfare in the United States at this time, please see Timeline of women in war in the United States, Pre-1945.
+For women in warfare in the United States at this time, please see Timeline of women in war in the United States, pre-1945.

 Only women active in direct warfare, such as warriors, spies, and women who actively led armies are included in this list.